baat-org/infra/README.md

 minikube ip (IP for all services) kubectl get services --namespace=baat (Port for each service is different)

-Update k8s/web/service-deployment.yml with minikube IP & ports for dependent services.
+Update `https://github.com/baat-org/rnative/blob/master/.env` with minikube IP & ports for dependent services.

-kubectl create -f k8s/web/service-deployment.yml --namespace=baat

 ---